glRajkumar/instagram-clone-v2/README.md

-## Guidance
+## Updates
-Coders Never Quit Youtube channel.
-Feel free to look the channel.
-But code may differ from the channel.
+Fully Changed and Optimized comparing to the previous version.
+Also added more features.

 ## Installing dependecies...
 npm install for both server and client(cd - /client).